donohoe/precog/README.md

 4. Click the _LOAD UNPACKED_ button and select the extension directory that we previoulsy downloaded.
 5. You should see an entry listed in your Extensions called "Precog" with a black baseball hat logo.

+## Notes
+1. The extension is restricted to run on _twitter.com_ web site only.
+2. The extension does **not** collect any information outside of Twitter or about you.
+3. The extension does not record usage or send me back any information.
+3. The extension does store information locally on your browser only.
+4. The extension stores Twitter user bios so it doesn't always have to re-query Twitter every time you load a new page or thread.

+In short - your privacy is respected.
+You can inspect, or have somoene inspect, the source code too.